johannes-qvarford/advent-of-code-2017/README.md

 Look into src/D<advent_number> for instructions on how to run each respective challenge.

+One thing to note is that each program can be run with "easy" input (where the answer is given in the challenge) and "hard" input (where the answer is not given in the challenge).
+Some challenges have multiple easy inputs, like challenge 1.
+For a given input, the subprogram solves both challenges.

 # Todo
 I should probably add some tests to be run by phpunit.